JSON can represent numbers, booleans, strings,

 null, arrays (ordered sequences of values), and objects (string-value mappings) made up of these values (or of other arrays and objects).
 JSON does not natively represent more complex data types like functions, regular expressions, dates, and so on.
 (Date objects by default serialize to a string containing the date in ISO format, so the information isn't completely lost.)
 If you need JSON to represent additional data types, transform values as they are serialized or before they are deserialized.

 Much like XML, JSON has the ability to store heirarchical data unlike the more traditional CSV format.
-Many tools provide translation between these formats such as this JSON to CSV Converter.
+Many tools provide translation between these formats such as this online JSON to CSV Converter or this alternative JSON to CSV Converter.

 - JSON on Wikipedia